Last Updated on September 7, 2023 by Rebecca Lake

 Living paycheck to paycheck means that as soon as money comes in, it goes out again and you might have little or nothing in savings.

-Nearly 60% of Americans are living paycheck to paycheck, thanks in part to a higher cost of living driven by inflation.
-So you’re not alone if you find yourself struggling to make it from one payday to the next.
+The point?
+You’re not alone if you find yourself struggling to make it from one payday to the next.

 When you’re trying to pay down debt on a low income, have high expenses, or your situation is a little of both it’s important to have a plan.
 Otherwise, you might waste time on debt repayment strategies that don’t work and end up feeling even more frustrated than ever.